markknol/hxnew/README.md

 #### `haxelib run hxnew -name MyProject -pack com.company.tool`

-This will create a js project with same directory structure as above but the Main class located in the com.mediamonks.tool package.
+This will create a js project with same directory structure as above but the Main class located in the com.company.tool package.

 ```
 MyProject/src/com/company/tool/Main.hx